 -

-Patients must be referred by a physician at an accredited CF care center.
+The Mutation Analysis Program is open to US residents referred by a provider at an accredited CF care center.

-Patients must have a confirmed or strongly suspected CF diagnosis.
-Patients must have not yet had genetic testing to determine their CF variants, or have been tested previously but still have one or more unknown variants.
+Individuals must have a confirmed or strongly suspected diagnosis of CF and have not yet had genetic testing to determine their CF variants, or have been tested previously but still have one or more unknown variants.
+There are no income or insurance requirements.

-Individuals previously enrolled in the program who meet the following criteria will be allowed to re-enroll for full gene sequencing:
+Individuals previously enrolled in the program who meet both the following criteria will be allowed to re-enroll for whole gene sequencing:

 - What types of genetic testing are performed?